 Emphasizes the application of counseling strategies in the administration of diagnostic and therapeutic services as they relate to the field of communication disorders.
 Addresses counseling strategies relative to the nature of the communicative disorder and cultural background of the client.
-Annually,
+Annually.

-Augmentative & Altern Comm CSD 575 3.00
+CSD 575 Augmentative & Altern Comm

 This course is designed to introduce the student to various augmentative/alternative communication systems prevalent in the field.
 Current and comprehensive information relative to type of disorder, diagnosis, and treatment will be discussed.
 An emphasis will be placed on the application of unique criteria in diagnostics and the administration of competent and flexible management strategies in rehabilitation.
-Fall, annually
+Fall, annually.

-CSD 589 Research Meth Comm Disorders
+CSD 589 Research Methods Communication Disorders

-Research literature and methods in communication disorders with an emphasis on research design and
+Research literature and methods in communication disorders with an emphasis on research design and application.
+Includes database search procedures and focuses on integration of research into evidence-based practice.
+Offered Annually.

-CSD 590 Research
+CSD 590 Research 6.00